Canberra Fencing League - Epee

-The foil league will revert back to a similar format used in the epee league where teams of three shall be formed with fencers from beginner, club and competitive categories.
-In a match each fencer would fence their opponent in their category in two bouts to five totalling to 30 hit matches.
+Teams of three shall be formed with fencers from beginner, club and competitive categories.
+In a match each fencer would fence their opponent in their category in two bouts to five totaling to 30 hit matches.

 All teams will be placed into a large poule and over the four weeks will all fence each other.
 Depending on the number of entries this shall be either a poule unique, have an elimination round, or be fenced through twice.